 General government departments have identified the need to fund future phases of projects.
 Due to competing needs of general government departments and the inherent funding constraints associated with limited available public funding, some projects received funding for only certain phases, such as land acquisition and design.
 In these cases, departments have identified funding needs for construction phases of projects that have gone through design phase in the Rolling Needs Assessment.
 In other cases, projects have design and construction funding but will require funding for additional related projects to realize a larger community-developed vision.
-Examples include the need for funding Phase 2 of the Northern Walnut Creek Trail and design and construction funding for the Dougherty Arts Center and Northwest Police Substation, which received funding for land acquisition and preliminary work in the 2012 Bond Program.
+Many projects that received funding in the 2016 Mobility Bond are included in the Rolling Needs Assessment to account for the remaining unfunded need to get each project through to full construction.
+Additional examples include the need for funding Phase 2 of the Northern Walnut Creek Trail and design and construction funding for the Dougherty Arts Center and Northwest Police Substation, which received funding for land acquisition and preliminary work in the 2012 Bond Program.